Managing a Collapsed Trachea in Dogs with Dr. Judy Morgan on Your Natural Dog Podcast

 Collapsed trachea is an extremely common condition for certain dog breeds, but many dog parents don’t understand what it is or how to treat it.
-In this episode, Dr. Judy Morgan explains the causes and symptoms behind collapsed trachea and collapsed bronchus in dogs.
-She also shares some valuable tips for reducing your dog’s symptoms with environmental changes, diet, and other holistic methods.
-Dr. Morgan is an integrative veterinarian with over 37 years of experience, so she has so much great insight to share on this topic.
+In this episode of Your Natural Dog with Angela Ardolino, we’re joined by Dr. Judy Morgan, an incredible integrative veterinarian for 36 years, certified and accredited veterinary acupuncturist, chiropractitioner, and food therapist.
+Dr. Judy and Angela discuss the causes and symptoms behind collapsed trachea and collapsed bronchus in dogs, empowering pet owners to recognize the signs early, understand the contributing factors, and proactively manage their dog’s health with environmental changes, diet, and other holistic methods.

-- What are the symptoms of collapsed trachea, and how is it diagnosed?
-(9:23)
+- What are the symptoms, and how is it diagnosed?

 What is a Collapsed Trachea?